 Sudden Unexplained Death in Childhood (SUDC) is a category of death in children between the ages of 1 and 18 years that remains unexplained after a thorough investigation, including an autopsy.1.
 Most often, a seemingly healthy child goes to sleep and never wakes up 2,3.

-The SUDC Foundation is the only organization worldwide whose purpose is to promote awareness, advocate for research and support those affected SUDC.
+The SUDC Foundation is the only organization worldwide whose purpose is to raise awareness, fund research, and serve those affected SUDC.
 The SUDC Foundation provides all services at no cost to families.

 SUDC is not new but is believed to be rare, with our most conservative estimates being about one in every 100,000 children.
 Every year, at least 400 children are lost to undetermined causes in the U.S. It is most common in young children and is the fifth leading category of death among children ages 1 to 4 years.

 In order to better understand how often SUDC truly occurs, we need population-based studies where we examine cases that reflect the gender and ethnic diversity of the general population.
 The Sudden Unexplained Death in Childhood Registry and Research Collaborative (SUDCRRC) of NYU Langone Health, which is supported in part from funding from the SUDC Foundation, has the largest database of SUDC victims to date.

 SUDC was first defined in 2005.
 Although it was not new, this was the first public recognition of unexplained childhood deaths since the redefinition of SIDS in 1989, which excluded children older than 12 months.
 SUDC has received little attention from public health officials.
 Current awareness efforts are driven by the SUDC Foundation.
 Unfortunately, most people first learn of SUDC after a tragedy in their own child, their patient or someone they know.
 Raising awareness of SUDC is at the core of the work of the SUDC Foundation.